 Position

-The outline of your work experience should normally begin on the first page of your CV / résumé.
-If there are no specific reasons against a chronological order of your work history (see my notes on exceptions below), make sure to put your current position (if you are out of work, your most recent one) at the top, below the one before, etc. This way, together with your contact information, your current “overall” job title, and your summary, the most important information is all displayed on page 1.
+The presentation of your work experience should normally begin on the first page of your CV / résumé.
+If there are no specific reasons against a chronological order of your work history (see my notes on exceptions below), make sure to put your current position (if you are out of work, your most recent one) at the top, below the one before, etc. This way, together with your contact information, your current “overall” job title, and your summary, the most important information is displayed on page 1.

 Content